jameswprice/Getting-Started-With-AWS/README.md

 Under Templates, choose a template that best matches your use case:

-    (select) Zero spend budget: A budget that notifies you after your spending exceeds AWS Free Tier limits.
+Select Zero spend budget: A budget that notifies you after your spending exceeds AWS Free Tier limits.

 Enter Email Receiptents